RaghavendraGKulkarni/Loads-of-Codes/Arrays-and-Strings/Long-Factorials/README.md

 # Long Factorials
 ## Description:
-### Given a non-negative integer n (preferrably upto 1000), compute the factorial of n
+### Given a non-negative integer n (preferrably upto 1000), the program computes the factorial of n
 ## Input Format:
 * The first and the only line should contain the non-negative integer n.
 ## Output Format: